neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

         **Fig. 28:** Batch analysis settings.

 From the dialog (Fig 28) choose the analysis functions that you want to apply to your data.
-Click "OK" once your are done.
+Click "OK" once you are done.
 A new table will appear to the left of the traces.
 You can copy and paste values from the tables to spreadsheet programs for further analysis.

 Adjusting event detection settings